m-houm/parseq_analyze/README.md

 ### Analyzing parSEQ Results

 This library was developed to analyze parSEQ sequencing results.
 It can be used to analyze sequencing results from both Illumina and Nanopore sequencers.
 This sequencing library accepts raw sequencing fastq files as input.
 Each fastq file contains the sequencing output for one 384-well plate.
 In the figure above, this would be the output from step 3 (Sequencing).
-We intended to make this library available for the sequencing output of both Illumina and Nanopore (including different basecalling options for Nanopore), and such, we purposefully start from one fastq-file per plate.
+This library can be used for analysis of parSEQ sequencing output using both Illumina and Nanopore (including different basecalling options for Nanopore), and such, we purposefully start from one fastq-file per plate.
+Check input format below to make your raw sequencing file compatible with parSEQ analysis.

 -------------------